Wetaskiwin Heritage Museum - all about Wetaskiwin History

 Wetaskiwin Museum Exhibits: Second Floor

-The Museum has a wide variety of exhibits devoted to the history of the Wetaskiwin District.
+The Museum has a wide variety of exhibits devoted to the history of the City of Wetaskiwin and District.

 Origins Exhibit